DillonBergin/california-wildfire-pollution/README.md

 When mapping the increase of wildfire-specific PM2.5 on the state of California, we chose to weight the values by population to emphasize wildfire smoke's impact where humans can breath it.

 ### Extreme Smoke
-We defined the amount of Californians exposed to extreme smoke pollution as Californians exposed to at least one day over 100 micorgrams of PM2.5.
-This methodology was employed by Childs et al., and on the federal air quality index, or AQI, 100 micrograms of wildfire-specific PM2.5 level is a level of around 175, the the middle of the "unhealthy" range.
+We defined the amount of Californians exposed to extreme smoke pollution as Californians exposed to at least one day of over 100 micorgrams of PM2.5.
+This methodology was employed by Childs' team.
+On the federal air quality index, or AQI, 100 micrograms of wildfire-specific PM2.5 level is a level of around 175, the the middle of the "unhealthy" range.

 # Questions / Feedback